dfyz/ctf-writeups/hxp-2020/security scanner/README.md

 Second, libcurl aggressively caches DNS lookup results for 60 seconds, even for DNS records with zero TTL.
 This means the standard DNS rebinding technique doesn't work, since curl will just reconnect to the same server after a HTTP redirect.
-To overcome this, we return two A records for our fake git servers: the first one is a real IP address, the second one is `0.0.0.0`.
+To overcome this, we return two A records for our fake git servers: the first one is a real IP address, the second one is `0.0.0.0` (incidentally, this means we don't really need a custom DNS resolver at all, but hey, it's only [~100 lines](https://github.com/dfyz/ctf-writeups/blob/master/hxp-2020/security%20scanner/fake_dns.py) of Python).
 After serving the HTTP redirect, we immediately shutdown the server, so that libcurl thinks it's dead and tries `0.0.0.0` instead, which will lead it to memcached.

-Note that we can't return an A record with `127.0.0.1` directly, since `gethostbyname()` reorders the resolved addresses, which results in libcurl trying `127.0.0.1` first, which is not what we want.
+Note that we can't return an A record with `127.0.0.1` directly. `getaddrinfo()` reorders IPv4 addresses according to section 3.2 of [RFC 3484](https://www.ietf.org/rfc/rfc3484.txt), which results in libcurl ignoring the real IP address and always connecting to `127.0.0.1`.

-(incidentally, this means we don't really need a custom DNS resolver at all, but hey, it's only [~100 lines](https://github.com/dfyz/ctf-writeups/blob/master/hxp-2020/security%20scanner/fake_dns.py) of Python)

 Armed with fake DNS and fake TLS, we [obtain the flag](https://github.com/dfyz/ctf-writeups/blob/master/hxp-2020/security%20scanner/exploit.py):
 ```
-PS > python .\exploit.py
+PS> python .\exploit.py [REDACTED_IP]
-Got PHP cookie jbi3rvhrau92u8q6p5t9kgkhtd and sandbox id Kmr66tPXgpPxYA
+Got PHP cookie 3kdatudleb9qsarh0gbinjatq3 and sandbox id TkUroC3hS68xig
 Poisoning memcached
 Memcached is poisoned, reading flag
 hxp{Bundesamt_fuer_Sicherheit_in_der_Informationstechnik_(_lol_)_would_approve}
 ```

-For completeness, here is the output from FakeTLS:
+For completeness, here is the output from FakeGIT:
 ```
+Welcome to FakeGIT
+Got a connection from [REDACTED]
 Got client hello
 Sent server hello with session id b''
 Sent 2 certificates